Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Higher geometric groups for T-duality

+\end{proposition} Let us therefore define a Lie 2-group of this form, making all structure maps explicit.
+To do so, we first note the following. \begin{lemma} Consider the map $\rmdiag\colon\sfSym(2n;\IZ)\rightarrow \IZ^{2n}$ that extracts the diagonal vector of an element in $\sfSym(2n;\IZ)$, regarded as a matrix.
+Then

-Here, $\rmdiag\colon\sfSym(2n;\IZ)\rightarrow \IZ^{2n}$ extracts the diagonal vector of a square matrix, and $\eta$ is the usual $\sfO(n,n;\IZ)$-invariant metric defined in~\eqref{eq:Onn-metric}.
-We note that indeed\footnote{This follows from all terms proportional to off-diagonal elements of $\zeta$ appearing twice, and all terms proportional to diagonal elements appearing with the even factor of the form $(g_3)_{ii}((g_3)_{ii}-1)$.}
+for $\zeta\in\sfSym(2n;\IZ)$. \end{lemma} \begin{proof} This follows from the fact that all terms proportional to off-diagonal elements of $\zeta$ appear twice, and all terms proportional to diagonal elements appearing with the even factor of the form $(g_3)_{ii}((g_3)_{ii}-1)$. \end{proof}